jonduttweiler/efem-crowdfunding-dapp/README.md

 **NOTE**: If you get a nonce error in MetaMask or if the dapp fails to load with your metamask unlocked, it could be b/c metamask is confused.
 You should go to "settings" -> "Reset Account" in MetaMask in order to reset the nonce & cached account data.

 ### Development and PR Testing
-1. The Giveth Dapp is auto deployed from the develop branch and is live on Rinkeby [develop.giveth.io](https://develop.giveth.io).
+1. The b4H Dapp is auto deployed from the develop branch and [is live on RSK Testnet] (https://dapp.giveth.site).
 All pull requests are autodeployed and the PR preview will be generated upon submission.
-To learn how to access PR previews see [Development Process & Quality Assurance](https://wiki.giveth.io/documentation/DApp/product-development-testing/) on our wiki.
+To learn how to access PR previews see [Development Process & Quality Assurance](https://wiki.giveth.io/documentation/DApp/product-development-testing/) on the wiki.
 2. In order to use the dapp you will need to create account.
 If this is your first time, click "sign up" to create an account.
 If you already have a valid keychain file, use it to sign in.
 3. You will need test ether on the Rinkeby network.
 Go to the "wallet" page to see your new address (0x..).
 Copy that address and use the faucet to get some: https://faucet.rinkeby.io/

 ### Deployment Environments
-At Giveth, we are using the [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) branching model to deploy to 4 different environments.
+At b4H Dapp, we are using the [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) branching model to deploy to 4 different environments.

 Name | Blockchain | Branch Deployed | Auto Deploy | Use |
 -----|------------|-----------------|-------------|-----|